Ideal Daily Schedule for Dogs and Puppies

-If you could give your dog the schedule he or she wants, what would it be?
+If you could give your dog the schedule they want, what would it be?
 What schedule would make a dog the happiest?
-In this article, we will try to answer that by helping you understand the way dogs like to eat, sleep, play and live!
+In this article, we will try to answer that by helping you understand the way dogs like to eat, sleep, play, and live!

-- Sleep – There are sleep requirement differences among the various breeds, but generally dogs like to sleep approximately 16 to 18 hours a day.
-Dogs sleep more than people but wake much more frequently.
-How much and when they sleep depends on the level of activity in their environment.
-A dog living as a pet in the home is likely to sleep more than a dog that works for a living, such as a search and rescue dog or a dog working on a farm.
-Some dogs will sleep more due to of boredom.
+- Sleep – There are sleep requirement differences by breed, but, generally, dogs like to sleep around 16 to 18 hours a day.
+Dogs sleep more than people, but wake far more frequently.
+How much and when your dog sleeps depends on the level of activity in their environment.
+A dog living as a pet in a home is likely to sleep more than a dog that works for a living, such as a search and rescue dog or a dog working on a farm.
+Some dogs will sleep more out of boredom.

-- Water – Dogs like to have free access to fresh clean water at all times.
-Make sure your dogs bowl is fresh.
+- Water – Dogs like to have access to fresh, clean water at all times.
+Make sure your dog’s bowl is fresh.
 Change the water daily and wash out the bowl.

 - Opportunities to Eliminate – Adult dogs like opportunities to urinate and defecate at least every 8 hours.
-It might be less for some dogs.
 Although some dogs can hold their urine a long time, if they had their choice, they would still like the opportunity to “go out” every 6 to 8 hours.
-Puppies need to be let out more often, especially if you are tying to housebreak your puppy.
-For more information see House training schedules.
+Puppies need to be let out more often, especially if you are trying to housebreak them.

-- General Comfort – Dogs like the comfort of a clean environment that is neither too hot nor too cold.
-Most dogs are very happy indoors although some outdoor dogs also have a great life.
-Dogs especially enjoy the comfort of the indoors during extreme heat or cold temperatures.
-If your dog is an outdoor dog, they should have access to warm shelter in the winter and shade in the summer with constant access to fresh clean water.
+- General Comfort – Dogs like the comfort of a clean environment that is not too hot or too cold.
+Most dogs are very happy indoors, although outdoor dogs are able to have great lives.
+Dogs especially enjoy the comfort of the indoors during extreme hot or cold temperatures.
+If you have an outdoor dog, they should have access to warm shelter in the winter and shade in the summer, as well as constant access to fresh, clean water.

 - Time – Dogs love to be fussed over and to spend quality time with their owners.
-This time makes them feel important and loved, just as you we feel when a loved ones gives us undivided attention.
+This time makes them feel important and loved, just as we feel when a loved one gives us undivided attention.
 This “time” can be just sitting or watching TV.
-Many dogs love it if you also do some petting or brushing!
+Many dogs love to be pet and brushed as well!

 - Wake up and go for a brisk walk with the opportunity to urinate and defecate.